Covered up investigations on mafia and contracts, former prosecutor Pignatone investigated in Caltanissetta

+“I have declared my innocence with regard to the alleged crime of aggravated aiding and abetting.
+I intend to contribute, to the extent of my possibilities, to the investigative effort of the Caltanissetta Prosecutor’s Office”.
+This is what the former prosecutor of Rome, Giuseppe Pignatone, declared to ANSA.

+Covered up investigations on mafia and contracts, former prosecutor Pignatone investigated in Caltanissetta

-Giuseppe Pignatone is under investigation in Caltanissetta as part of the inquiry into the alleged cover-up of the investigation into the mafia and contracts in 1992.
-As Ansa reports, the magistrate, former deputy prosecutor of Palermo, then prosecutor in Reggio Calabria and Rome, who presides over the Vatican City court, went to the Nisseno courthouse this morning to be questioned.
+Giuseppe Pignatone is under investigation in Caltanissetta as part of the investigation into alleged cover-up of the investigation into the mafia and public procurement, in 1992.
+As Ansa writes, the magistrate, former deputy prosecutor of Palermo, then prosecutor in Reggio Calabria and Rome, who presides over the Vatican City court, went to the Nisseno courthouse this morning to be questioned.
 Also under investigation with Pignatone for aiding and abetting the mafia are the former deputy prosecutor in Palermo, Gioacchino Natoli, and the general of the Guardia di Finanza Stefano Screpanti.

 #Covered #investigations #mafia #contracts #prosecutor #Pignatone #investigated #Caltanissetta